Healthy weight in adults

 To increase your opportunities for daily physical activity, consider walking or cycling to work or to pick your children up from school, get help with planning a safe route.

-For support on managing your weight and preventing the onset of type 2 diabetes, you can access the National Diabetes Prevention Programme.
+For support on managing your weight and preventing the onset of type 2 diabetes, you can access the National Diabetes Prevention Programme (opens new window).
 Speak to your GP for more information about being referred to the programme.

 There are plenty of local physical activity opportunities, including returning to sport sessions.

-For support on managing your own mental wellbeing as part of your weight loss journey, have a look at our IAPT service.
+For support on managing your own mental wellbeing as part of your weight loss journey, have a look at Talking Therapies (opens new window).
 Courses are subject to change.

-For adults with learning disabilities, they can access our Health Trainer service for weight management/healthy eating/physical activity support.
-They can also access Slimming World or Weight Watchers with the support of a carer.
+For adults with learning disabilities, they can access our Health Coach service for 1-2-1 weight management support.
+They can also access the Healthy Us group weight management programme for adults with a learning disability with the support of a carer.
 There are also a range of physical activity opportunities available for adults with learning disabilities.

-Free weekly parkrun 5k events for all ages on Saturday mornings, walk, run, jog, volunteer, spectate.
+Free weekly parkrun (opens new window) 5k events for all ages on Saturday mornings, walk, run, jog, volunteer, spectate.